 For your puppy a Kong is a great way to encourage safe chewing.
 Getting into the habit of giving a stuffed Kong or chew before you leave for work is a great way to make a positive association with you leaving the house.
 Dogs that dislike being left alone can be given a Kong as a distraction, so they can be used as a tool for mild separation anxiety.

 Toys like Kongs are a great way to express natural behaviours, like chewing, scavenging and working for food.
 Using food as a game is much more fun than eating out of a bowl.
 For dogs that are home alone while you are at work or need distraction while guests are visiting a chew toy is a great tool.
 To simplify things you can freeze a selection of Kongs, so you have a few ready to go at short notice.
-For more boredom buster ideas, visit here.
+We also have more boredom buster ideas.

 My Dog Doesn’t Like to Chew